Kapuni Branch: Early Surveys

+The route from Te Roti was ultimately chosen as being the most direct and least expensive option.
+It also took a more central route over the plains, creating a shorter journey for coastal farms to access the railway.

+Construction

 The branch line came about as a result of an election promise at the 1911 New Zealand general election.
-A branch line of "about 23 miles" to Ōpunake was authorised in 1912 for £400,000 by the Railways Authorization Act 1912.
-Work commenced in 1914, and earthworks reached Kapuni by 1916, but progress was slowed by World War I. Work was suspended in December 1917, and recommenced in March 1919.
+A branch line of "about 23 miles" to Ōpunake was authorised in 1912 for £400,000 by the Railways Authorization Act 1912, with work commencing in 1914.

+Earthworks reached Kapuni by 1916, but progress was slowed by World War I. Work was suspended in December 1917, and recommenced in March 1919.
 At the peak 200 men were employed on line works, including a large 1.6 km cutting near Waiteika.
-The Waingongoro Bridge near Te Roiti, an unusual (for New Zealand) brick arch bridge, was completed in 1921, and the second bridge in 1923.
+The Waingongoro Bridge near Te Roti, an unusual (for New Zealand) brick arch bridge, was completed in 1921, and the second bridge in 1923.

 The Public Works Department began running goods trains to Kapuni from 1 August 1923, and to Mangawhero Road by December 1924.
 The Ōpunake terminal was reached on 8 June 1925.
-On 12 July 1926 the Railways Department took over the line, with three goods trains each way a week plus passenger services.
+On 12 July 1926 the Railways Department took over the line.
+A construction train was derailed by a cow in March 1925 and the guard was killed and 3 other workers injured.
+The railway was officially opened by the Prime Minister, Robert Coates, on 27 October 1925.

+Manaia Siding

 A 9 km spur from Kapuni to Manaia was built in 1920–24, but track was only laid as far as a ballast pit on the Kaupokonui River, and the section as far as the ballast pit was closed and the track lifted by 1926.

-Passenger services on the branch ended on 16 October 1955.
-DB class diesel locomotives were used from December 1966, then DC class diesel locomotives from the 1980s.
-In April 1976 it was decided to close the line beyond Kapuni from July, and the 10.9 km section to Kapuni was upgraded and renamed the Kapuni Branch.
+Operations

+When the branch was opened to Ōpunake in 1926 services consisted of one return service three days a week, running on Monday, Wednesday & Friday.
+Services were run as mixed services, with passenger accommodation included attached to the end of the freight train.

+Services departed Hāwera at 9:30am, reaching Ōpunake 90 minutes later.
+Return services departed at 11:45am reaching Hāwera at 1:42pm.
+There was no stationmaster assigned to Ōpunake station initially, despite the large station building provided.
+From 13 March 1931 there was a caretaker and from 22 June 1942 a stationmaster.

+By 1930 goods traffic had increased and an extra service was scheduled for Thursdays as well.
+As well as general freight and livestock, a number of smaller dairy factories along the line provided good traffic at this time.
+Road competition for freight from these dairy companies ramped up from the 1940s with several dairy companies preferring to truck produce directly to New Plymouth.